Comprehensive Infection Control

-1. Discuss which behavior demonstrates competence of hand hygiene.
+1. Demonstrate which behavior demonstrates competence of hand hygiene.

-2. Enumerate the major components to healthcare worker safety programs.
+2. List three major components to healthcare worker safety programs.

 3. Explain when handwashing, in contrast to using alcohol-based rubs, is required.

-4. Examine which microorganisms alcohol-based hand rubs rapidly reduce.
+4. Name which microorganisms alcohol-based hand rubs rapidly reduce.